Answers To 24 Live Overseas FAQs

 Your laptop computer will work anywhere, as all laptop AC adapters should be dual current, meaning they should work with 110V and 220V electrical systems.
 You may need a plug adapter to be able to plug your computer cord into the outlet, depending on where you’re going to be spending time.
 Most of Central and South America uses the U.S.-type plug.
 In Europe, Asia, and Argentina, you’ll need a plug adapter.
 You can find adapter sets in shops in most international airports.

 Your cell phone may or may not work.
 First, find out if your current carrier has coverage where you’re traveling.
-Second, check with your carrier to find out if your account allows “roaming” in the country where you’re going.
+Second, check with your carrier to find out if your account allows roaming in the country where you’re going.
 Even if they do, roaming is an expensive option.
 The solution is to buy a local SIM card, which is easy in most of the countries we recommend and typically costs less than US$10.

 15. Can I drive on my home country’s driver’s license?